nnao45/jgob/README.md

 (if server internal faild, msg's values in direct error messages)

 ## Info
+- I think that jgob is as flowspec controller, so may not be received routes.
+- jgob is running auto sync interval 1sec "jgob.route" and GoBGP Rib(If you use "gobgp" cmd, no problem).
 - jgob can receving protocol "tcp", "udp", "icmp".
 - jgob can receving flowsepc action (MBGP EXT_COMMUNITIES) "accept", "discard", "rate-limit".
   this three action, using same keys "extcomms"